opencog/atomspace-bridge/README.md

 Status
 ------
-***Version 0.0.1*** -- Mostly a collection of design notes.
-Initial boilerplate to connect to Postgres,
+***Version 0.0.2*** -- Mostly a collection of design notes.
+Initial boilerplate to connect to Postgres.

 History
 -------